aurovrata/post-my-contact-form-7/README.txt

 add_filter( 'cf7_2_post_filter_cf7_delay_select2_launch', '__return_true');
 `

+= 28.
+ACF plugin file meta-field is not recognised/saved properly =

+A number of users have complained that when mapping a form submission to a custom post/meta-fields created by the ACF plugin (or other similar plugins), the file form field is not saved in a format that allows the ACF plugin to identify the file.
+By default the Post My CF7 Form plugin saves uploaded files to the wp uploads folder and inserts them into the Media section as a post `attachment`, it then saves the url of the file to the meta-field.
+The ACF plugin and other similar plugins that automatically create these meta-fields do not recognise the URL value and expects another storage format (possibly the file attachment post ID).
+You can remedy this issue by using the following filter and change the format your plugin expects.
+If you are not sure what format that is, then please consult the plugin documentation that you are using and get the right format.

+`
+add_filter('cf7_2_post_metafield_file', 'change_meta_field_file_format', 10, 6);
+function change_meta_field_file_format( $file_format, $attachment_id, $post_id, $post_field, $form_field, $cf7_key ){
+  /*
+	* $file_format,  default format is url path.
+	* $attachment_id,  file media attachment post id.
+	*	$post_id,  form submission mapped to post.
+	*	$post_field,  the meta post fields being saved.
+	*	$form_field, the form field from which it was submitted.
+	*	$cf7_key the current form being mapped.
+	*/
+	$file_format = .... //set the expected format.
+	return $file_format;
+}
+`

 = Testing mapping of published forms =

 As of v5.7.0 you now have more control over the ability to save a submission from a form accessible to the public.
 If you are developing your website and not concerned about who has access to it, then simply switch your form mapping to `live` (see screenshot #11).
 However, if you are looking to map a form that is already accessible to the public on a live site, then you can test your mapping by leaving it the default `draft` mode and use the following filter to allow only certain users's submission to be saved to the mapped post,